-2. Review current risk assessments with emphasis on potential sources of faecal contamination
+2 Review current risk assessments with emphasis on potential sources of faecal contamination

 Current risk assessments related to the issue should be reviewed and used as the basis of an investigation into causes of contamination.
 If necessary, new risk assessments should be undertaken and in any case reviewed annually.
-Risk assessment procedures, along with guidance notes for growers for the key areas of manure inputs, water sources, and worker hygiene, are available from the AHDB Horticulture and FSA supported website (safeproduce.eu) from the end of 2010.
+Risk assessment procedures, along with guidance notes for growers for the key areas of manure inputs, water sources, and worker hygiene, are available from the HDC and FSA supported web site (www. safeproduce.eu) from the end of 2010.

-3. Take actions that reduce the risk of contamination of crop or product

-If the risk assessment concludes that there is a risk of contamination of the edible part of a crop, the grower should change production practices to minimise this risk (eg change water source - see below) or alter composting specification.
+3 Take actions that reduce the risk of contamination of crop or product the edible part of a crop, the grower should change production practices to minimise this risk (eg change water source - see below) or alter composting specification.